dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 The first thing we need to do is to create a state where we know the representation we're searching for is going to be present.
-In theory, the model should have a map of the variable names and their nullability at all times when it is writing code, but its going to be a lot more difficult to measure something that is always present.
-So instead, we'll want to look for particular "moments" (well, tokens) that ilicit the concept we're looking for.
+In theory, the model should have a map of the variable names and their nullability at all times when it is writing code, but it's going to be a lot more difficult to measure something that is always present.
+So instead, we'll want to look for particular "moments" (well, tokens) that elicit the concept we're looking for.

 <img alt="A diagram showing an LLM processing tokens" src="images/llm-token-processing.svg" style="width:75%;
  display:block; margin:auto;">

-In a previous work on natural language, they did this through prompting the concept explicitly.
-So, they would give the model a prompt like "Pretend you're a dishonest person.
+Previous work on natural language, did this through prompting the concept explicitly. \AT{Which work? cite.} So, they would give the model a prompt like "Pretend you're a dishonest person.
 Tell me about the Eiffel Tower".
 That moment-in-thought can then be contrasted with the one evoked by "Pretend you're an honest person.
 Tell me about the